MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 Follow these best practices when building an app for mobile offline use:

 - Identify the on-the-go scenarios that are functionally related, such as tasks that are performed by users who work in the field.
 - Reduce the complexity of your app by limiting the amount of app metadata that needs to be downloaded on a user's device.
 Only add the tables and views that are needed for your mobile users.
-For more information, go to [Add pages to your app](../maker/model-driven-apps/create-a-model-driven-app.md#add-pages-to-your-app).
+More information: [Add pages to your app](../maker/model-driven-apps/create-a-model-driven-app.md#add-pages-to-your-app)
 - Only keep views that are necessary, and remove any that aren't needed on a day-to-day basis.
 For example, keep the **My active accounts** view and remove the **All accounts** view.
 Keep your forms lightweight for a smooth and intuitive experience on small-screen devices.
 The following are possible optimizations for forms on mobile:

   - Build dedicated forms for mobile use.